The Business Strategy of TSMC

 An essential aspect of the business strategy of TSMC is its pure-foundry or pure-play semiconductor foundry proposition.
 It fundamentally positions itself as a manufacturer that focuses on manufacturing and testing physical products based on the instructions and specifications of its business customers.
 This allows its customers to focus on hardware design while allowing TSMC to focus on its manufacturing capabilities.

 The entire proposition means that its customers can focus their resources and efforts on designing and marketing hardware components, such as the instruction set architecture of a system-on-a-chip, without needing to have in-house manufacturing capabilities.
 This is a time-saving and cost-effective that demonstrates the advantages of outsourcing.
-Apple has depended on TSMC while still earning commendation for its impressive chip designs.
+Apple has depended on TSMC while still garnering commendation for its impressive chip designs.

-Furthermore, aside from this product strategy, part of the proposition of TSMC is its distribution strategy which is represented by the location of its facilities.
+Furthermore, aside from this product strategy, part of the proposition of TSMC is its distribution strategy, which is represented by the location of its facilities.
 Remember that its main outputs come from Taiwan but it has built facilities in other countries that specialize in specific process technologies and manufacturing requirements.
 The facilities in Taiwan remain ideal because of its proximity to manufacturing hubs in other countries.

-The straightforward proposition of the company has made it a premier manufacturer of semiconductors and integrated circuits.
+The straightforward proposition of the company has made it a premier manufacturer of chips or semiconductors and integrated circuits.
 Take note that it services leading fabless semiconductor companies including AMD, Apple, ARM, Broadcom, Marvell, MediaTek, Qualcomm, and Nvidia while also handling some of the production needs of semiconductor companies with fabrication facilities such as Intel and Texas Instruments.

 3. Expanding Reach and Capabilities Through Joint Ventures and Partnerships